EIP Payment Scams Continue to Target People by Email and Text Message

-• Identity criminals send messages claiming you can receive an EIP Payment.
-They say the IRS is sending payments each week to qualified individuals as they continue to process tax returns.
+- As part of the EIP payment scam, identity criminals send messages claiming you can receive an EIP payment.
+They say the IRS is sending payments to qualified individuals.

-• The IRS will never email, text, call or send a message on social media to anyone.
+- The IRS will never email, text, call or send a message on social media to anyone.
 If you receive a message claiming to be from the IRS, ignore it.
-You are also encouraged to forward it to the IRS at [email protected] and note that it seems to be a phishing scam seeking your personal information.
+Forward it to the IRS at [email protected].
+Note that it seems to be a phishing scam seeking your personal information.

 Who are the Targets?